Brink-Software/AksWorkshop/labs/lab7-deploy/LAB.md

 We can also use Helm charts to define our own applications so can we dynamically apply configuration and deploy our applications.

-Go through the following sections of the Chart Template Guide over at the helm [docs](https://helm.sh/docs/chart_template_guide/getting_started/)
+Go through the following sections of the Chart Template Guide at the Helm [docs](https://helm.sh/docs/chart_template_guide/getting_started/):

 - [Getting Started](https://helm.sh/docs/chart_template_guide/getting_started/)
 - [Built-in Objects](https://helm.sh/docs/chart_template_guide/builtin_objects/)